- Publication 536 - Introductory Material

 For Use by Individuals, Estates, and Trusts (Keep for your records.)

-See the instructions under Worksheet 3 in NOL Carryover From 2018 to 2019, earlier.
+See the Worksheet 3 instructions under NOL Carryover From 2019 to 2020, earlier.

 Noncorporate taxpayers may be subject to excess business loss limitations.
 The at-risk limits and the passive activity limits are applied before figuring the amount of any excess business loss.
-An excess business loss is the amount by which the total deductions attributable to all of your trades or businesses exceed your total gross income and gains attributable to those trades or businesses plus $250,000 (or $500,000 in the case of a joint return).
-A “trade or business” includes, but is not limited to, Schedule C and Schedule F activities, the activity of being an employee, and certain activities reported on Schedule E. (In the case of a partnership or S corporation, the limitation is applied at the partner or shareholder level.)
+An excess business loss is the amount by which the total deductions attributable to all of your trades or businesses exceed your total gross income and gains attributable to those trades or businesses plus $255,000 (or $510,000 in the case of a joint return).
+A “trade or business” includes, but is not limited to, Schedule C and Schedule F activities, the activity of being an employee, and certain activities reported on Schedule E. (In the case of a partnership or S corporation, although the limitation is applied at the partner or shareholder level, the trade or business determination is made at that entity’s level.)
 Business gains and losses reported on Schedule D and Form 4797 are included in the excess business loss calculation.
-Excess business losses that are disallowed are treated as a net operating loss carryover to the following tax year.
+Excess business losses that are disallowed are treated as an NOL carryover to the following tax year.
 See Form 461 and its instructions for details.
 For application of these rules to farmers, see also Pub.
-225 and the Instructions for Schedule F (Form 1040).
+225 and the Instructions for Schedule F (Form 1040 or 1040-SR).

-For the year 2018, an individual unmarried taxpayer operates a Schedule C business and incurs a loss of $1 million.
-The taxpayer completes Form 461 and determines that he has incurred an excess business loss of $750,000.
-The taxpayer reports the excess business loss as a positive number on Schedule 1 (Form 1040), line 21—effectively offsetting part of the loss claimed on Schedule C. This excess business loss of $750,000 will carry over as an NOL for 2019.
-The taxpayer completed Worksheet 3 above to figure the carryover from 2018 to 2019.
+For the year 2019, an individual unmarried taxpayer operates a Schedule C business and incurs a loss of $1 million.
+The taxpayer completes Form 461 and determines that he has incurred an excess business loss of $745,000.
+The taxpayer reports the excess business loss as a positive number on Schedule 1 (Form 1040 or 1040-SR), line 8—effectively offsetting part of the loss claimed on Schedule C. This excess business loss of $745,000 will be treated as an NOL carryover to 2020.
+The taxpayer must then complete Worksheet 3 above to figure the total NOL carryover from 2019 to 2020.